 More Sources on diet, nutrition and exercise

-Let’s face it: most of the health problems in wealthy countries – and related health care costs – are based on a lifestyle of too many calories, not enough nutrients, and too little exercise.
-Our contention: eat what you like, try as many dishes from different cuisines as you can discover and follow some of the guidelines from official sources:
+Let’s face it: most health problems in wealthy nations – and massive health care costs – are based on lifestyle: too many calories, not enough nutrients, too little exercise, too much stress.
+Pharmaceuticals are not the answer, and most diets are waste of time and money.
+We need to find our own, personal solution, make our own choices.
+Our recommendation: eat what you like, try as many dishes from different cuisines as you can discover, try some of the foods mentioned above and follow some of the basic guidelines from official sources:

-In 2015, the US Department of Agriculture released the latest version of the US Dietary Guidelines (see summary here).
+The US Department of Agriculture releases every 4 years a new version of the US Dietary Guidelines (see summary here).

 In Germany, the Deutsche Gesellschaft für Ernährung e.V.(German Nutritiomn Society) promotes “Vollwertkost” (food with high nutrient values) and these guidelines.